-Up to date Chevrel phase (CP) Mo_6S_8 is considered as benchmark intercalation cathode and $Mg[B(hfip)4]2$ / DME is seen as most promising chloride-free magnesium electrolyte.
-[3,4] In our contribution we carefully study this model system of a magnesium-ion battery to get a better understanding of how to overcome undesired limitations.
+Up to date Chevrel phase (CP) Mo_6S_8 is considered as benchmark intercalation cathode and $Mg[B(hfip)4]2 / DME$ is seen as most promising chloride-free magnesium electrolyte.^[3,4] In our contribution we carefully study this model system of a magnesium-ion battery to get a better understanding of how to overcome undesired limitations for instance by adjusting the battery design.
 Therefore, we present a newly-developed continuum model, which is able to describe the complex intercalation process of magnesium cations into a CP cathode.
-The model considers not only the different thermodynamics and kinetics of the two intercalation sites of Mo_6S_8 and their interplay but also the impact of the desolvation on the electrochemical reactions and possible ion agglomeration.
-The parameterization and validation of the model is based on DFT calculations and experimental data.
+The model considers not only the different thermodynamics and kinetics of the two intercalation sites of Mo_6S_8 and their interplay but also the impact of the desolvation on the electrochemical reactions and experimental data.
 Different kind of (transport) limitations and their impact on the battery performance are studied in detail.
 All in all, the combination of different modelling techniques with experimental measurements provides important insights into the operation of magnesium ion batteries and enables an optimization of the cell design.